Academic Program

 Degree Status

-The Bachelor of Science Community Studies (BScCS) degree at Cape Breton University is "on pause" within a period of potential for action towards re-invigoration.
+The Bachelor of Science Community Studies (BScCS) degree with its Integrative Science concentration is "on pause" within a period of potential for action towards re-invigoration.
 This recognizes evolving interests within communities and at Cape Breton University with respect to Aboriginal programming.
+As mentioned above, this status information is current to June 2012 but will not be further updated on this website.

 Degree Graduates